Academics Overview ES

 - Use a range and balance of best strategies and teaching practices from around the world

-It is based on an international curriculum that includes the relevant standards from the International Baccalaureate Organization, the State of California, and German-speaking countries.
+The Elementary School curriculum is based on the relevant standards from the International Baccalaureate Organization, the State of California, and German-speaking countries.

 Field trips are a valued part of GAIS’s inquiry-based, real world education.
-Each class goes on a number of field trips that are directly linked to their unit of study each year.
+Each grade level undertakes a number of field trips that are directly linked to the units of inquiry.

 Recent field trips include: